 The fender also helps to keep the car from getting too messy.
 Because the fender blocks dust and mud from being sprayed from the tires, you will need to clean your car less frequently.

-On top of that, the vehicle fenders have such a beautiful appearance, perfectly complementing the style of your vehicle.
+On top of that, vehicle fenders have a beautiful appearance, perfectly complementing the style of your vehicle.
 When perfectly matched, the fenders flow seamlessly with the rest of its appearance.

 Car Fender Cons

 If a car repair occurs and the fender isn’t put on the vehicle properly, you will notice trouble.
 It has a dramatic impact on the way the vehicle looks.
 The protruding fender will draw attention, especially if the color isn’t matched perfectly.

 Oversize fenders can also impact the aerodynamics of the car.
 If you are driving at higher speeds, there could be higher resistance that could create a level of instability.

 If the fenders are set too low, they can start to brush into the wheels.
 This can create noise and damage to the fenders over time.

 The car bumper attaches to the front or the back of the vehicle.
 It’s a piece of the body that is meant to absorb impact during an accident or collision.
 When properly absorbing impact, it protects the car and occupants in the vehicle.
 They also provide an upgrade to the car’s appearance.